hapv3/neural-compiler/API.md

 * adds kernel/DMA wait commands if necessary
 * selects the most efficient "block dependency" that controls the NPU pipeline.

+#### Payload legality

+If the following legality requirements are violated, either a ByteAlignmentError or a ByteSizeError will be raised:

+#### DMA OP

+**Ethos-U55**:
+- DST (destination) and SRC (source) offset must be 16 byte aligned.
+- The (SRC) length must be a multiple of 16 bytes.

+**Ethos-U65**:
+- Only (NPU) internal DST and SRC offset must be 16 byte aligned.
+- For an internal DST the length must be a multiple of 16.

+#### Feature Maps

+- Tile addresses must be aligned to 16 bytes for NpuLayout NHCWB16, or aligned to the element size for NpuLayout NHWC.
+- For NpuLayout NHCWB16, height and depth strides must be a positive multiple of 16 bytes.
+For NpuLayout NHWC height and width strides must be a positive multiple of the element size.

+#### Scale/Bias

+- Scale and Bias length must be a multiple of 16 bytes.

+#### Weights

+- Weight offset must be 16 byte aligned.
+- Weight length must be a multiple of 16 bytes.

 ### Creating a Driver Payload for the Ethos-U driver

 If an Ethos-U driver is used to trigger the execution of the register command